The walking track to Herjólfsdalur – The Valley of Magic

 Sprangan constructions

-Take the path leading into the grassy field left of Sprangan.
 There’s all kinds of construction going on at the moment, so things may look different in the future.
-Continue behind the assorted industrial equipment and turn right up the hill.
+To get on the right track, take the path from Hlíðarvegur up the grassy slope behind the new buildings.
+From there, you can go to Sprangan across the field on the right.
+Or continue behind the assorted industrial equipment and turn left up to the hill towards Herjólfsdalur.

 Lofty heights